heliusblackstar/freekb/README.md

 - **Simple** is better.
 - **Distributed** is better than centralized.
 Centralized gets expensive to maintain (see Wikipedia's recurring donation requests).
 Currently FreeKB is managed & distributed via Git, but copies could also be distributed via BitTorrent, USB sticks, etc.
 - **Plain-text** is better than a database or an app.
-- Markdown syntax gives us plain-text with rich-text features.
+- Markdown syntax (specifically CommonMark) gives us plain-text with rich-text features.
 - **Portable**  is important.  **Files in a folder on your own computer are better than a server** loaded up with a complex network of web libraries, interpreters, frameworks, and custom packages that will require maintenance to keep running and accessible.
 - Everyone should be able to use the tools of their own choice to read and modify the KB, though we will all follow certain style and structure conventions.
 - **Powerful search is already in your OS and editor/IDE**, no need to re-invent search tools.